Upcoming Global Journeys

 During your four years, you'll engage in global learning through courses, co-curricular activities and study abroad experiences.
 But it doesn't stop there.
 Scotties have a long tradition of continuing their global engagement through studying, working and living abroad.
 And it all begins with your first-year Global Journeys.

 All Global Journey program information is available now!
-Visit Carta for more information.

-• Identity, Globalization and Social Change (planned destination: Bulgaria) - Dr. Mina Ivanova
+• Identity, Globalization and Social Change (Planned destination: Bulgaria) - Dr. Mina Ivanova

-• Music, Arts and Community (planned destination: Navajo Nation, Ariz.) - Dr. Tracey Laird
+• Music, Arts and Community (Planned destination: Navajo Nation, Ariz.) - Dr. Tracey Laird

 “I learned so many amazing things from my Journeys week.
 This experience has opened my eyes to so many interesting ideas and made me realize how truly beautiful and unique people can be.”